jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 *Choosing the right partition column*

 You can partition a Delta table by a column.
-The most commonly used partition column is date.
+The most commonly used partition column is some date column.
 Follow these two rules of thumb for deciding on what column to partition by:

 * If the cardinality of a column will be very high, do not use that column for partitioning.
 For example, if you partition by a column userId and if there can be 1M distinct user IDs, then that is a bad partitioning strategy.
 * Amount of data in each partition: You can partition by a column if you expect data in that partition to be at least 1 GB.